Rome Hidden Gems

 Not so secret anymore, but absolutely worth seeing: The Keyhole at the gate of the Order of Malta in Rome

-In a quiet area of Rome, not far from the center on the Aventine Hill, there is a large iron gate belonging to the villa of the Order of Malta.
+On Aventine Hill, away from the crowds, there’s a quiet little surprise: a large iron gate belonging to the villa of the Order of Malta.

 Passeggiata del Gelsomino: The Jasmine Promenade